 The National Academy of Engineering selected Associate Professor Xin Zhang (MFG) to participate in the 13th annual US Frontiers of Engineering Symposium.
 Eighty-three engineers between the ages of 30 and 45 from across the country received invitations to the September meeting.
-The invitees, nominated by engineers or organizations and chosen from among more than 260 applicants from across the country, they include representatives from industry, academia, and government, with research interests spanning a broad range of engineering and technical disciplines.
+The invitees, nominated by engineers or organizations and chosen from among more than 260 applicants, include representatives from industry, academia and government with research interests spanning a broad range of engineering and technical disciplines.

-The purpose of the symposium is to give innovative, emerging leaders in engineering the opportunity to foster collaborations across disciplines by discussing several large-scale engineering challenges.
-The 2007 meeting was held at Microsoft’s Redmond, Wash., campus from September 24 to 26 and addressed trustworthy computer systems, safe water technologies, modeling and simulating human behavior, biotechnology for fuels and chemicals, and the control of protein conformations.
+The NAE symposium gives a group of innovative, emerging leaders in engineering the opportunity to foster collaborations across disciplines by discussing several large scale engineering challenges.
+The 2007 meeting, scheduled for Sept.
+24-26 at Microsoft’s Redmond, Washington campus, will address trustworthy computer systems, safe water technologies, modeling and simulating human behavior, biotechnology for fuels and chemicals, and the control of protein conformations.

 “It’s interesting to go there.
-It’s important,” says Zhang.
-“You have a chance to interact and participate in discussions of important issues in science and engineering, and it’s very open.”
-She was able to speak with people from a wide variety of backgrounds — government labs, industry and academics.”
+It’s important,” said Zhang.
+“You have a chance to interact and participate in discussions of important issues in science and engineering, and it’s very open — you have a chance to speak with people from government labs, industry and academics.”
 She hopes to contribute to the discussion on biotechnology for fuels and chemicals, in particular.

-Zhang came to ENG in 2002 from MIT, where she was a research scientist in the Microsystems Technologies Laboratory and Gas Turbine Laboratory.
-Her BU research encompasses work on biological, photonic, and power applications of microelectromechanical systems (MEMS), as well as development of new manufacturing technologies and materials for MEMS and nanoelectomechanical systems (NEMS).
+Zhang came to the College of Engineering in 2002 from MIT where she was a research scientist in the Microsystems Technologies Laboratory and Gas Turbine Laboratory.
+Her research in manufacturing engineering at BU encompasses work on biological, photonic and power applications of micro-electro mechanical systems (MEMS) as well as development of new manufacturing technologies and materials for MEMS and NEMS.